-In the event the PI or co-PI severs his/her connection with the grantee organization or otherwise relinquishes active direction of the project, the AOR must sign and submit a notification of the withdrawal of the PI or co-PI via use of NSF's electronic systems.
+In the event the PI or co-PI severs his/her connection with the grantee organization or otherwise relinquishes active direction of the project, the AOR must sign and submit a notification of the withdrawal of the PI or co-PI via Research.gov.
 This request must be submitted at least 30 days before the proposed change, or as soon as practicable after the prospective withdrawal is known.
 The grantee also must:

-(i) initiate transfer of the grant as described in Chapter VII.B.2.f;
+(i) initiate transfer of the grant as described in Chapter VII.B.2.f.
+(This is generally reserved for the withdrawal of the PI);